GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-12-15-kotlin-interface-companion-objects.md

 }
 </pre>

-Our Hardcore wrestler now delegates the implementations of the high-flying and striking moves to the interface, allowing us to mix in these methods into our classes where necessary.
+Our hardcore wrestler now delegates the implementations of the high-flying and striking moves to the interface, allowing us to mix in these methods into our classes where necessary.
 It keeps our code nice and dry and bypasses the need for complex design patterns.

 We can still override these methods if we need to later on too: